 10. Miracles happen… nobody fights harder than a preemie

 So, do you want to become a NICU RN?
 Work hard in school, don’t stop applying for NICU jobs, and never stop learning.
 Know that you’ll have good days and bad days.
 There will be struggles and accomplishments.
 But at the end of the day knowing that you did as best as you could for the day has to be enough.
-To survive the NICU and be a great neonatal RN, you have to know when to leave your work at work, do the best that you can each and every day, and never stop growing, showing compassion, and empathizing.
+To survive the NICU and be a great neonatal RN, you have to know when to leave your work at work, do the best that you can every day, and never stop growing, showing compassion, and empathizing.

 For more on life in the NICU, check out these articles

 If you’d like a better look into the inner workings of the NICU head over my Instagram page and search in the highlight reel “NICU Life”